Your wellbeing during COVID-19

 How it works

-Often, one call with a peer support doctor may be enough for you to discuss issues.
+One call may be enough for you to discuss your issues.
 However, our peer support doctor will talk to you about whether further phone calls would be helpful.

 The length of a call depends on your needs.

 Although our doctors do not provide diagnoses or treatment, they can (if appropriate) signpost you to other sources of support.